Latest

 Discussion: Great Show, Great Impact: Mr Bates vs The Post Office

-The day kicked off with a focus on one of the most popular and “powerful” TV dramas of the year; Mr Bates vs The Post Office.
-We were lucky enough to be joined not only by talented producers and TV professionals Natasha Bondy, Polly Hill and Patrick Spence, but also by Jo Hamilton, a former subpostmistress.
-Jo brought true authenticity to the panel via her lived experience of the ordeal and her appreciation of the case being dramatised for a large audience and the resulting societal impact.
-As eloquently summarised by Mishal Hussain, “there are parts that drama reaches which the rest of us can’t”.
+A focus on one of the most popular and powerful TV dramas of the year: Mr Bates vs The Post Office.
+This panel featured executive producers Natasha Bondy and Patrick Spence, ITV Head of Drama Polly Hill, and Jo Hamilton, the former subpostmistress whose real-life ordeal was brought to life on screen.
+Jo spoke eloquently of how her loved was experience dramatised for a mainstream audience and the resulting societal impact.
+As summarised by Mishal Husain, “there are parts that drama reaches which the rest of us can’t”.

 Session 2